Are you struggling with noisy photos? You’re not alone.

 By the way, if you sharpen your images after removing noise, make sure to use a light touch – increasing sharpness can increase noise.
 I’d recommend using the Masking slider in the Detail panel to keep the sharpening applied only to areas with lots of detail.

-How to do noise reduction in Lightroom: conclusion
+How to do noise reduction in Lightroom: final words

-Now that you’ve finished this article, you can confidently reduce noise in Lightroom – for clean, beautiful files.
+Now that you’ve finished this article, you can confidently reduce noise in Lightroom and produce clean, beautiful files.

 So grab some noisy images, then test out your new noise reduction skills.
-And don’t be afraid to experiment with different slider strengths; if you don’t like a change, you can always adjust it right back.
+And don’t be afraid to experiment with different approaches and slider strengths; if you don’t like a result, you can always try again.

 Now over to you: